 Like its neighboring state of California, Arizona has been attempting to reign in what is known as “unsecured and secured lending” since the early 2000s.
 They have made the use of the payday loan model illegal and that also applies to title loans and cash advances.
 But those who face challenges getting consumer credit or traditional loans in Arizona can still access what is known as a registration loan.

 A registration loan sounds a lot like what is known as a title loan, but they are not the same.
-The state allows lenders to issue both kinds of loan, though, and they differ in a few ways.
+The state allows lenders to issue both kinds of loans, though, and they differ in a few ways.

 - Registration Loans – This is a loan that requires you to have a vehicle registered to you, but it does NOT have to have a “clean” title.
 In other words, you don’t have to own the vehicle outright to take a loan against the equity in the car.
 You just have to be named as the person who holds the registration.

 - Car Title Loans – These are loans that require you to have a clean title without any liens, which allows you to then use the vehicle as collateral on a loan.
 In other words, this is a “secured” loan and something that the state of Arizona has not challenged.

 Why does Arizona allow vehicle equity loans in general?
 It all boils down to options for consumers.
 Because state laws prevent the use of Payday loans, both lending companies and consumers wanted to find a way to still provide unsecured loans, and the registration loan was born.
 They cannot exceed the state’s lending caps and if the paperwork that outlines your loan fails to state a cap, the interest rate is automatically set to 10%.
 This enables many who might not otherwise qualify for auto title loans to obtain the funds needed.
 However, they are still full of hurdles that have to be cleared before they can be funded.

 How to Get Approved and Funded For Payday loans and Title Loans